 - Emergency Notifications - Emergency notifications are used to help assure we contact parents as quickly as possible.
 (Staff & Parents) - Text | Email | Phone

 - Opt In - If you would like to receive text messages from your school or the district send a text message to 67587 with either the words "yes".

 - Opt Out - Text "STOP" to 67587 to opt out of receiving text messages.

 Parents who believe the weather conditions are not safe for their children have the option of keeping their child at home.
 If you do decide to keep your child/children at home, contact the school to report a "parent excused" absence.

 Inclement weather is the most typical school emergency that results in school cancellation.
-If school is cancelled the decision will be made prior to 6 am.
-A phone, email and text notification will be sent to parents and staff at 6 am.
+If school is cancelled, the decision will be made prior to 6 am.
+A phone, email and text notification will be sent to parents and staff.

 Breakfast will not be served on the days that the district has a late start.
 Preschool will be held.
 A late start on a scheduled early release day will result in a normal release time.

 One Hour Late Start - BMS 8:40 am | BHS 9:15 am | Elem 9:35 am | Preschool: 9:45 am